ayush-bahuguna/Road-Recovery-1/README.md

 ### Problem statement :

--We came up with the problem that most of us face in our day to day life, on daily bases we encounter pits and unmaintained roads around the city.
+- We came up with the problem that most of us face in our day to day life, on daily bases we encounter pits and unmaintained roads around the city.
 The conditions of the roads are a problem and the process of reporting the problem is long and tedious and most of us don’t consider going to such extends.

 ### Solution :